Sector-44/llm-and-creative-writing/llm_humor_recognition_and_writing.md

 role of cognitive distance in creating humor.

 # [Step by Step Thinking Instructions for Humor Generation](https://github.com/Stry233/Prompt-to-GPT-3-Step-by-Step-Thinking-Instructions-for-Humor-Generation?tab=readme-ov-file)
+"We explores humor generation using GPT-3 by modeling human comedy writing theory and leveraging step-by-step thinking instructions.
+In addition, we explore the role of cognitive distance in creating humor.
+Our findings suggest that GPT-3's ability to generate humor can be significantly improved by theory-driven step-by-step thinking instructions."

 # [Witscript: A System for Generating Improvised Jokes in a Conversation](https://arxiv.org/pdf/2302.02008) -- 2021

+Abstract:
+A chatbot is perceived as more humanlike and likeable if it includes some jokes in its output.
+But most existing joke generators were not designed to be integrated into chatbots.
+This paper presents Witscript, a novel joke generation system that can improvise original, contextually relevant jokes, such as humorous responses during a conversation.
+The system is based on joke writing algorithms created by an expert comedy writer.
+Witscript employs well-known tools of natural language processing to extract keywords from a topic sentence and, using wordplay, to link those keywords and related words to create a punch line.
+Then a pretrained neural network language model that has been fine-tuned on a dataset of TV show monologue jokes is used to complete the joke response by filling the gap between the topic sentence and the punch line.
+A method of internal scoring filters out jokes that don't meet a preset standard of quality.
+Human evaluators judged Witscript's responses to input sentences to be jokes more than 40% of the time.
+This is evidence that Witscript represents an important next step toward giving a chatbot a humanlike sense of humor.

 # [Large Dataset and Language Model Fun-Tuning for Humor Recognition](https://aclanthology.org/P19-1394.pdf) -- 2019